noviscient/Factsheet-Wiki/README.md

      where $\max\limits_{i=0}^{t}(C_i)$ is the maximum cumulative return observed up to time $t$
   3. Find the absolute maximum drawdown:
      $$\ \text{Max Drawdown} = \left| \min(D) \right| $$
-     where $\ \text{Max Drawdown} $ represents the absolute value of the lowest drawdown observed in the specified time period and $D$ represents the whole drawdown time series
+     where $\ \text{Max Drawdown} $ The absolute value of the lowest drawdown observed in the specified time period and $D$ The whole drawdown time series
   ### Formula(code)
   ```python
   def cal_underwater(rets):